The best NAS for Plex

 • Direct Play: This is when the Plex client (your TV or streaming box) natively handles the video container and just streams the file as-is without any issues.
 This uses minimal resources.

-• Direct Stream: In this scenario, the client device you're using can play the video and audio streams, but does not work with the container (like .mkv or .m4a), so Plex will copy those streams to a compatible container and send it to your device.
-This mode uses a few resources, but it isn't demanding on the server.
+• Direct Stream: In this scenario, the client device you're using can play the video and audio streams, but does not work with the container (like .mkv or .m4a), so Plex will copy those streams to a compatible container and send them to your device.
+This mode uses few resources and isn't demanding on the server.

-• Transcode: This is where things get interesting.
-Plex will transcode files when a client device is unable to play the video or audio streams at all.
-This is due to the lack of audio or video codecs (like H.265, HEVC, H.264) on the client device, and in this situation Plex converts the video to a file that can be played on the device.
+• Transcode: Plex will transcode files when a client device cannot play the video or audio streams, converting them into a file that can be played on the device.
+This is due to the lack of audio or video codecs (H.265, HEVC, H.264) on the client device.
 This is the most CPU-intensive option and needs a powerful NAS.

 How to choose